-Selection Committee- comprised of four core WIOA partners and include other select committee members determined by the LWDB who, by a competitive process, review, evaluate and score the proposals in determining the ranking of the applicants and report to the LWDB and Chief Elected Officials(s), who will designate or certify one-stop operators.
+Selection Committee- comprised of four core WIOA partners and include other select committee members determined by the LWDB who, by a competitive process, review, evaluate and score the proposals in determining the ranking of the applicants and report to the

+LWDB and Chief Elected Officials(s), who will designate or certify one-stop operators.
 Third Party Selection Committee-who, by a competitive process, review, evaluate and score the proposals in determining the ranking of the applicants and report to the LWDB with the agreement of the Chief Elected Official(s), who will designate or certify one-stop operators.
 A Combination Approach-of the above where the LWDB, with the agreement of the Chief Elected Official(s), who will designate or certify one-stop operators.

-NOTE: WIOA regulations at 20 CFR § 678.605(d) require the entities conducting the competition to prepare written documentation explaining the determination concerning the nature of the competitive process to be followed in selecting the one-stop operator.
+WIOA regulations at 20 CFR § 678.605(d) require the entities conducting the competition to prepare written documentation explaining the determination concerning the nature of the competitive process to be followed in selecting the one-stop operator.
 As explained in guidance, documentation is required for all steps in the competition process.
 Documentation is key for ensuring transparency in the competition process.

 The LWDB, with the agreement of Chief Elected Official(s), are authorized to terminate for cause, the eligibility of one-stop operators.
-(WIOA Sec.
-121(d))
+Reference WIOA Sec.
+121(d)

-3. The procurement process will follow Nevada's State Purchasing guidelines to ensure transparency and is further described in State Compliance Policy 3.9
+3. The procurement process will follow Nevada's State Purchasing guidelines to ensure transparency and is further described in State Purchasing guidelines to ensure transparency and is further described in State Purchasing guidelines to ensure transparency and is further described in State Purchasing guidelines to ensure transparency and is further described in State Purchasing guidelines to ensure transparency and is further described in State Compliance Policy 3.9.